SecretFoundation/docs/node-runners/validator-backup.md

 If you are using the software sign (which is the default signing method of tendermint), your Tendermint Key is located in `~/.secretd/config/priv_validator_key.json`.

 1. Backup `~/.secretd/config/priv_validator_key.json`.
+2. Backup `~/.secretd/data/priv_validator_state.json`.
-2. Backup the self-delegator wallet.
+3. Backup the self-delegator wallet.
 See the [wallet section](https://docs.scrt.network/backup/backup/wallets).

 Or you can use hardware to manage your Tendermint Key much more safely, such as [YubiHSM2](https://developers.yubico.com/YubiHSM2/).